jbaker12/managed_etf/README.md

    ./run_workflow.sh -gv
    ```

-   This will execute the Go program to generate the `trade_ledger.txt` file and then run the visualization script to create the interactive chart.
+   This will execute the Go program to generate the `monte_carlo_data_final.csv` file and then run the visualization script to create the interactive charts.

 2. **Run all steps**:
    ```bash